KateDetsyk/twitter_api/README.md

- This program dets a information of friends from twitter by twitter api.
+ This program gets an information about friends from twitter by twitter api.